Q: How much does it cost to register with SDA?

 Q: If I am a member of SDA and move to another province, will I be required to write the Canadian Dietetic Registration Exam?

-A: No, providing that you are a member of SDA in good standing, have kept up to date with the continuing competency program and there has been no break in your licensure.
+A: No, providing that you are a licensed member of SDA in good standing.

 Moving to Another Province